ScorpioBroker/ScorpioBroker/README.md

 You should still update!

 However in case you really really really can't do it.
-You can deactivate the feature of Log4J which is responsible for the exploit can be deactivated.
+You can deactivate the feature of Log4J which is responsible for the exploit.

 For people running Scorpio natively with java -jar.
 Add -Dlog4j2.formatMsgNoLookups=true before the -jar.
 So e.g. java -Dlog4j2.formatMsgNoLookups=true -jar myapp.jar